Merrill Lynch after hours, pre market trading extended hours time period. How to enter pre market and after market orders on Merrill Lynch.

 Pre-Market and After-Hours on Mobile App

-Merrill’s pre-market trading period runs from 7:00 in the morning, Eastern Standard Time, to market open, which is at 9:30.
+Merrill’s pre-market trading period runs from 7:00 in the morning, Eastern Time, to market open, which is at 9:30.
 The after-hours period starts one minute after the closing bell (4:01 pm) and ends at 8:00 pm.

-Extended-Hours Trading at Moomoo
+Extended-Hours Trading at moomoo

-Extended-hours orders at Moomoo have no fees.
+Extended-hours orders at moomoo have no extra commission.

-Open Moomoo Account
+Open moomoo Account

-Up to $1,000 in Nvidia stock + 8.1% APY at Moomoo.
+Up to $1,000 in Nvidia stock + 8.1% APY at moomoo.

-Open Moomoo Account
+Open moomoo Account

 Robinhood Overnight Trading